On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Space Anchors

 \begin{itemize}[leftmargin=*] \item \textit{Time-Difference-of-Arrival}: As this technique is very mature and well-researched, it is one of the prime candidates for being used with LEO \acp{SOP}.
 In order for this technique to work, the space anchors have to be accurately synchronized with each other, and the signal structure has to be known in order to use ranging techniques.
 GlobalStar is a prime candidate to be used as a basis for a \ac{SOP} \ac{TDOA} navigation system as the GlobalStar signal structure is based on a \ac{CDMA} modulation similar to GNSS systems and has been studied before \cite{schiff2000signal} \cite{Neinavaie2021}.

 \item \textit{Doppler positioning}: LEO satellites move across the sky rapidly.
 Due to the significant relative motion between the satellites and the ground-based targets, the signal experiences a significant Doppler shift.
-The basic idea is to track the Doppler frequency, which has a different profile for different satellites and depends on the location of the satellite in the sky, as shown in Figure \ref{fig:doppler}.
+The basic idea is to track the Doppler frequency, which has a different profile for different satellites and depends on the location of the satellite in the sky.
+Fig.~\ref{fig:doppler} shows the Doppler frequency and rate for LEO satellites with various maximum elevation angles.
+Depending on whether the satellite passes directly overhead (90\degree) or stays low at the horizon (0\degree), the maximum elevation angle of the satellite changes accordingly.
+The Doppler frequency relates to the relative speed of the satellite and the receiver.
+The values shown correspond to an orbit height of 550 km and a carrier frequency of 2 GHz, with a static receiver considered.
 When tracking the Doppler frequency of multiple anchors, a target can localize itself.
 This method was the basis of \textit{Transit}, the first satellite-based localization system \cite{noureldin2012fundamentals}.
 Moreover, the method is regaining popularity in research as a way to localize targets based on LEO \acp{SOP}.
 The main advantage compared to TDOA is that the exact signal structure is not needed to track the Doppler frequency of the signal.
 However, in order to reach a good positioning estimate, the signal has to be tracked for a longer time \cite{farhangian2020multi}.

 The Doppler frequency measurement can be converted to a pseudorange rate measurement as the Doppler frequency relates to the relative motion between the satellite and the target receiver.
 The pseudorange rate $z_n[k]$ at timestep $k$ is calculated as